rocket-pool/RPIPs/RPIPs/RPIP-59.md

 ## Abstract

-Defines the queue structures that govern validator deposits and the overall deposit process within Rocket Pool.
-Both a standard and express queue structure are present.
-Access to the express queue is managed via tickets.
-A limited number of tickets are provided to all new nodes, and an amount of tickets are provided to existing nodes at the time of the upgrade based on their amount of bonded ETH.
-The express queue is designed to progress faster than the standard queue.
+Defines the queue structures that govern validator deposits and the overall deposit process for Rocket Pool node operators.
+The standard and express queue structures give mild priority to existing Rocket Pool Node Operators and initial Node Operator deposits through a ticket system.

 This proposal also changes the deposit mechanics: In case of a queue, the initial stake transaction happens only once ETH is assigned.
 This makes it possible to exit from the queue and receive ETH credit up until the validator is dequeued.

 ## Motivation

-Given the changes to Rocket Pool proposed as part of the tokenomics rework, it is desirable to introduce a mechanism that allows for the migration of existing node operators from minipools to megapools.
-Separately, the protocol should aim to treat smaller node operators preferentially where feasible.
-The express queue helps fulfill both goals, supporting migration and smaller node operators.

-User experience for Node Operators is very important, and these deposit mechanic specifications support some improvements in that area.
+These changes are intended to strengthen the protocol by 1) rewarding existing NOs who have shown amazing loyalty to the protocol 2) minimizing governance churn from RPL staked NOs being stuck in queue without voting privileges 3) prioritizing initial deposits to allow easier onboarding of people trialing RP before deciding to migrate in full 4) maximizing Rocket Pool's major decentralization advantage over other LSTs - a huge set of small NOs.

 This RPIP is part of a set of proposals motivated by a desire to rework Rocket Pool's tokenomics to ensure the protocol’s continued value, development, and longevity.
 For more details, see the supporting documentation [here](../tokenomics-explainers/001-why-rework).